fkantelberg/socket-proxy/README.md

 - Limitation of number of tunnels, clients per tunnel, and connections per IP
 - Limit the access to specific IP's
 - Configuration on server and client side and negotiation of the used settings
+- Web API with support of bearer authentication

 ### Usage